DoctorWkt/2FISC/Docs/journal.md

 so we can choose the output file name.
 Done.

 I've also ordered a hot air reflow station and also a tablet oscilloscope, so my addiction is getting serious!
+The PCBs arrived last night, but I'm going to wait until the reflow station and the solder flux arrives.